floragunncom/search-guard-docs/_content/_docs_signals/inputs_elasticsearch.md

 # Search input
 {: .no_toc}

-A search input can be used to pull in data from an Elasticsearch index.
+A search input can be used to pull in data from an OpenSearch/Elasticsearch index.

-You can use the full power of the Elasticsearch query syntax to query, filter and aggregate your data.
+You can use the full power of the OpenSearch/Elasticsearch query syntax to query, filter and aggregate your data.

 Example: